 Fields of Study: Humanities, Social Sciences, Science, Engineering

-At National Taiwan University, your curriculum will depend on your major and Chinese language ability.
-Engineering, economics, and management departments have particularly strong coursework taught in English and sufficient course offerings for full-time study.
+At National Taiwan University (NTU), your curriculum will depend on your major and Chinese language ability.
+Engineering, economics, management, and political science departments have particularly strong coursework taught in English.
 If you have native or near-native Chinese language ability, you will be able to take courses from a broad range of offerings taught in Chinese.

 Unique study opportunities